Preparing for Arrival

 If you live in the Jockey Club House of the Academic Exchange Building, contact the front desk on the ground floor and follow the check-in procedures as advised by the SRO.

-Please contact the International and Non-local Students section of the Global Services Office (Room 3210, 3/F, Cheng Yick-chi Building) to report your arrival and pick up your welcome pack.
+Please contact the International and Non-local Students section of the Global Engagement Office (Room 3210, 3/F, Cheng Yick-chi Building) to report your arrival and pick up your welcome pack.
 Don't forget to bring along your passport or travel document containing your validated student visa or entry permit for identity verification.

 The welcome pack contains details about the Orientation Programme and other useful information to help new students adjust during their initial period of stay in Hong Kong and at the University.

 New students are required to complete the enrollment process at the time and venue as specified in their enrollment letter.
 The deadline for enrollment is 12:00 noon on the Saturday of Teaching Week 2 in each semester.